mariomac/goblog/README.md

 ## TO DO

-* Cache static assets, templates, entries and indices so Disk I/O is minimized
-    - Invalidate cache when the templates or entries are changed
+* Reload templates or entries when containing folders change

 * Main page shows paginated entries

-* Main page shows entries
+* Add 404 page